cs480x-21c/03-Experiment/readme_draft.md

 This experiment tested three different types of visualizations to determine their effectiveness.
 These visualizations were a bar chart, a pie chart, and a circular bar chart.

 Our hypotheses for each visualization were:
-* The pie chart would perform better than the bar chart.
+* The pie chart would perform worse than the circular bar chart.
-* The circular bar chart would preform in between the bar chart and the pie chart
+* The circular bar chart would preform in between the bar chart and the pie chart.
-* TODO: insert other hypotheses here
+* The bar chart would perform the best out of all three visualizations.

 To test the visualizations, participants were asked to complete a form showing 60 of them in a random order.
 Each visualization contained two marked elements, and participants were asked to input the percentage the smaller element was of the larger element.